riscv-europe/summit-website-development/summit/2026/sponsoring.md

 Beyond the sponsorship packages, there are extra sponsorships available:

-- 1 Lanyard sponsorship - 8 k€
+- 1 Lanyard sponsorship &mdash; 8 k€
-- 1 Collaboration breakfast sponsorship - 9 k€
+- 1 Collaboration breakfast sponsorship &mdash; 9 k€
-- 1 Premium Lounge with a charging station - 8 k€
+- 1 Premium Lounge with a charging station &mdash; 8 k€
-- 4 Lounge area sponsorships - 7 k€
+- 4 Lounge area sponsorships &mdash; 7 k€
-- 1 Drinks Reception sponsorship - 7.5 k€
+- 1 Drinks Reception sponsorship &mdash; 7.5 k€
-- 1 Demo Theatre naming right - 6 k€
+- 1 Demo Theatre naming right &mdash; 6 k€
-- 1 Contribution to Diversity scholarships - 2.5 k€
+- 1 Contribution to Diversity scholarships &mdash; 2.5 k€
-- 2 Women in tech sponsor - 2.5 k€
+- 2 Women in tech sponsor &mdash; 2.5 k€
-- 1 intro to RISC-V Sponsor - 5 k€.
-With optionnal upgrade for a 10 min. talking slot - 3 k€
+- 1 intro to RISC-V Sponsor &mdash; 5 k€.
+With optionnal upgrade for a 10 min. talking slot &mdash; 3 k€

 **All prices are exclusive of 22% VAT, which will be added to invoice.**